 If there ever was a heart-mind vitamin, then B12 is it.
 Synthesizing neurotransmitters that govern mood, energy, sleep, appetite, and motivation all the while supporting heart and circulatory health, Vitamin B12 is a brilliant multi-tasker and not a vitamin to ignore.*

-Suggested Use: Take one cherry-flavored tablet daily, or use as directed by your healthcare practitioner.
+Suggested Use: Take one cherry-flavored tablet daily or as directed by your healthcare practitioner.